nycmeshnet/docs/content/overview/install-example.md

 This sort of installation is especially nice on shared rooftops as the MicroTik OmniTik device can also provide direct [end-user connectivity]({{< relref "end-user-connectivity" >}}) via Wi-Fi on your roof and allow an additional four apartments in the building to connect over wired Ethernet.
 Meanwhile, the OmniTik also provides omni-directional radio extension of the mesh for another two to three New York City blocks, which is a major boon to the neighborhood.
 If another MicroTik OmniTik outdoor router is installed within this two or three block radius, they will mesh with each other, thus improving reliability and access to the Internet for the neighboring community while also providing a further opportunity to continue expanding the mesh.

-Figure 13 shows an MicroTik OmniTik omni-directional router alone on a rooftop.
+Figure 13 shows a MicroTik OmniTik omni-directional router alone on a rooftop.

 {{< figure src="/img/typicalInstall/OmniAlone.jpg" alt="" caption="Figure 13: MicroTik OmniTik 5 PoE AC on a rooftop either alone or not positioned near a second outdoor router." >}}